aceres/cas-fee-project2-af/README.md

 ## Build for the production modus on firebase host

 Run `ng build -prod --aot=false` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/` directory. :flushed:

 Note: